microsoft/vscode-docs/docs/intelligentapps/models.md

     ![Select type](./images/models/select-type.png)

 1. Select **Select models from Ollama library**.
-Or if you start Ollama runtime at a different address, you can choose "Provide custom Ollama endpoint" to specify an Ollama endpoint.
+Or if you start Ollama runtime at a different address, you can choose **Provide custom Ollama endpoint** to specify an Ollama endpoint.

     ![Select Ollama](./images/models/select-ollama.png)